Zaid-Ajaj/the-elmish-book/chapters/commands/async-to-cmd.md

 ```
 Here `delayedMsg` is rewritten in terms of another function `delayedSleepMsg`.
 That function takes two inputs of type `Async<unit>` and `Msg`, simply dispatching that `Msg` from the input parameter after `sleep` finishes.

-Having two parameteres of type `Async<unit>` and `Msg` being separate doesn't seem very useful.
+Having two parameters of type `Async<unit>` and `Msg` being separate doesn't seem very useful.
 It is not generic enough that you can **reuse** it since your `Async` expressions usually are returning some value other than `unit`.
 In fact, in Elmish applications you would want your asynchronous operations to return `Msg`.
 That way when you convert them to `Cmd<Msg>`, that returned message is dispatched and processed further by the application.

 Let us combine both parameters of `Async<unit>` and `Msg` into a single asynchronous expression `Async<Msg>`.
 While we are at it, we can also rename the function `delayedSleepMsg` into something more generic like `fromAsync` because we are effectively turning an `Async<Msg>` into `Cmd<Msg>`:
 ```fsharp